Jack727L/cs348_project/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost';
 ```

-Step 4: Once you done with the above steps, you can create a .env file in the backend folder and add the following variables:
+Step 4: Once you done with the above steps, you can create a .env file and add the following variables:\
+(Recommended) place the .env file in the root directory as database/init_production and backend/routes/app.py require these credentials

 ```
 DB_HOST=localhost